Putin blames West for tensions, demands security guarantees

 The demands — contained in a proposed Russia-U.S. security treaty and a security agreement between Moscow and NATO — were drafted amid soaring tensions over a Russian troop buildup near Ukraine that has stoked fears of a possible invasion.
 Russia has denied it has plans to attack its neighbor but pressed for legal guarantees that would rule out NATO expansion and weapons deployment there.

-Putin noted that NATO expanded eastward in the later 1980s and early 1990s, depite what he said were assurances that Russia’s worries were groundless.
+Putin noted that NATO has expanded eastward since the late 1990s while giving assurances that Russia’s worries were groundless.

 “What is happening now, tensions that are building up in Europe, is their (U.S. and NATO’s) fault every step of the way,” the Russian leader said.
 “Russia has been forced to respond at every step.
 The situation kept worsening and worsening, deteriorating and deteriorating.
 And here we are today, in a situation when we’re forced to resolve it somehow.”

-Russia’s relations with the U.S. sank to post-Cold War lows after it annexed Crimea in 2014 and backed a separatist insurgency in Ukraine’s east.
+Russia’s relations with the U.S. sank to post-Cold War lows after it annexed the Crimean Peninsula from Ukraine in 2014 — gaining control over long coastlines of the Black Sea and the Sea of Azov — and backed a separatist insurgency in eastern Ukraine that still controls territory there.
 Tensions reignited in recent weeks after Moscow massed tens of thousands of troops near Ukraine’s border.

 Putin has pressed the West for guarantees that NATO will not expand to Ukraine or deploy its forces there and raised the issue during a video call with U.S. President Joe Biden two weeks ago.

-The Russian president said Tuesday that Moscow hopes for a “clear, comprehensive response” to its demands from Washington, and there are “certain signals” that the U.S. is prepared to give it.
+“What they are now trying to do and plan to do at Ukraine’s territory, it’s not thousands of kilometers away, it’s happening right at the doorstep of our house,” he said.

-“We hope for constructive, meaningful talks with a visible end result — and within a certain time frame — that would ensure equal security for all.
-This is what we will strive for,” Putin said.
+Putin added that Moscow hopes “constructive, meaningful talks with a visible end result — and within a certain time frame — that would ensure equal security for all.”

+“Armed conflicts, bloodshed is not our choice, and we don’t want such developments.
+We want to resolve issues by political and diplomatic means,” Putin said.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.